 Step 4: Mastering the Application Process

 The application process for architecture internships can be tough.
 It needs more than just sending your documents.
 You have to pay close attention to details, communicate well, and plan carefully to stand out from the other candidates.
+At this moment, opportunities may not be abundant, so it’s important to act quickly and make the most of the current conditions to secure an internship.

 Make sure to check the application rules for each firm.
 It is important to meet all the requirements and deadlines.
 Treat each application like an important project.
 Focus on the details, proofread carefully, and adjust your application for each firm.
 Show how your skills match their values.